Fluorescent lamp recycling: Overview

 Glass tubing can be turned into new glass articles, brass and aluminum in end caps can be reused, the internal coating can be reprocessed for use in paint pigments, and the mercury contained in the lamp can be reclaimed and used in new lamps.
-In the United States, about 620 million fluorescent lamps are discarded annually; proper recycling of a lamp prevents emission of mercury into the environment, and is required by most states for commercial facilities.
+In the United States, about 620 million fluorescent lamps are discarded annually; proper recycling of a lamp prevents the emission of mercury into the environment and is required by most states for commercial facilities.
 The primary advantage of recycling is diversion of mercury from landfill sites, but the actual scrap value of the materials salvaged from a discarded lamp is often insufficient to offset the cost of recycling.

 Mercury in lamps

 The amount of mercury in a fluorescent lamp varies from 3 to 46 mg, depending on lamp size and age.
 Newer lamps contain less mercury and the 3–4 mg versions are sold as low-mercury types.
 A typical 2006-era 4 ft T-12 fluorescent lamp (i.e. F34T12) contains about 5 milligrams of mercury.
 In early 2007, the National Electrical Manufacturers Association in the US announced that "Under the voluntary commitment, effective April 15, 2007, participating manufacturers will cap the total mercury content in CFLs under 25 watts at 5 milligrams (mg) per unit.
 CFLs that use 25 to 40 watts of electricity will have total mercury content capped at 6 mg per unit."

-Only a few tenths of a milligram of mercury are required to maintain the vapor, but lamps must include more mercury to compensate for the part of mercury absorbed by internal parts of the lamp and no longer available to maintain the arc.
-Manufacturing processes have been improved to reduce the handling of liquid mercury during manufacture and improve accuracy of mercury dosing.
+Only a few tenths of a milligram of mercury are required to maintain the vapor, but lamps must include more mercury to compensate for the mercury absorbed by internal parts of the lamp, which is no longer available to maintain the arc.
+Manufacturing processes have been improved to reduce the handling of liquid mercury during manufacture and to improve accuracy of mercury dosing.

 Mercury-free discharge lamps have considerably lower production of visible light, reduced to about half; thus, mercury remains an essential component of efficient fluorescent lamps.